 For example, say that successful marketing increases sales by $10 million and produces an additional profit of $1 million.
 Was that investment a good one for the company?

-It depends on how much Marketing spent to achieve the result:
+It depends on how much Marketing is spent to achieve the result:

 - If marketing expense was $1 million, the company broke even.
-The ROMI is break-even.
+The ROMI is breaking even.
 (Note: companies that launch a new market or product may consider a break-even investment worthwhile.)

 A comprehensive ROMI calculation includes direct expenses, plus a share of marketers’ compensation and benefits.

 One problem with ROMI is that it can lead to a mechanical mindset: the higher the profit from sales growth, and the lower the marketing expense, the better.
-That mindset is dangerous because CFOs may conclude that marketing expense should be zero, so they cut marketing expense and strangle their brands – destroying brand value.
+That mindset is dangerous because CFOs may conclude that marketing expenses should be zero, so they cut marketing expenses and strangle their brands – destroying brand value.